top of page

 McSorley Creek

-In March of 2020 the Friends of Saltwater State Park began a monthly program testing the water quality in McSorley Creek, which is the stream that runs through the park.
-There are several reasons to keep track of the water quality in McSorley Creek:
+In 2020 the Friends of Saltwater State Park began a monthly program testing the water quality in McSorley Creek, which is the stream that runs through the Saltwater State Park, on to the beach and into Puget Sound.

-We are also interested in seeing how much the long term trends in water quality from year to year, and whether, overall, it’s getting better or worse.
-This will take several years of testing to start to understand.
+We are also interested in seeing if the water quality is getting better or worse over time.
+This will take several years to understand.
 As we get more information, we can decide whether we need to take any action to improve or preserve the health of the stream.

-Sometimes harmful incidents dump pollutants into streams.
-If this happens, we may see changes in some of the things we test for, such as pH or alkalinity or bacteria count.
-We can then report our findings to the Washington Department of Ecology to investigate and take action.
+Harmful occurrences can wash pollutants into streams.
+This can be a sewage spill or heavy rainfall washing run-off from roads that contains car leaks, particles from normal wear of brakes and tires along with pesticides and pet waste from yards into the stream.
+If this happens we may see changes in what we test for, such as pH, alkalinity or the bacteria count.
+We will report our findings to the Washington Department of Ecology Washington State Parks to investigate and take action.

-With Public Education, we hope to keep you informed and aware of the importance of clean natural waters to people and wildlife.
+With public education, we hope to keep you informed and aware of the importance of clean natural waters to people and wildlife.
 There are actions we can all take to keep our streams and the Puget Sound clean and healthy.
-Everything that we put on the ground, be it fertilizers, herbicides, insecticides, automobile chemicals (that includes car washing soap), or wastes of any sort, ends up in a local stream and ultimately the Puget Sound.
-Let’s all make an effort to maintain or improve the quality of our natural waters.
+Everything that we put on the ground, like fertilizers, herbicides, insecticides, automobile chemicals (including car washing soap), or waste of any sort, ends up in a local stream and ultimately the Puget Sound.

 Suggested water quality ranges for maximum health of aquatic life: